 Letters of Recommendation

-In support of the application, applicants must submit two letters of recommendation directly to LSAC, and will accept a maximum of three letters or an evaluation.
-Letters of recommendation should be written by faculty from their prior law school who have had the opportunity to assess their law school aptitudes.
+In support of the application, applicants must submit two letters of recommendation directly to LSAC, and we will accept a maximum of three letters.
+At least one letter must be from a current law school professor.
+These letters should address skills relevant to your potential success in law school.

 Please note that LSAC will not release an applicant's CAS report to Pacific McGeorge until they have received a minimum of two letters of recommendation.
 Furthermore, the application will remain incomplete and will not be reviewed until the applicant's file is complete.